Eco Kids Learning For A Greener Future eTwinning Project

 4. Scenarios and Role Play on Carbon Footprint

-Create a Scenario: Using Toontastic, students create short stories or cartoons to reduce their carbon footprint.
+Create a Scenario: Using Plotagon, students create short stories or cartoons to reduce their carbon footprint.
 These scenarios can be fun stories about how to reduce carbon footprint in daily life.

 These activities allow primary school students to have a fun and educational experience in measuring and reducing their carbon footprint.
 Web 2.0 tools can make the topic more engaging while encouraging students' active participation.